VukaleV/Game-Project/planning.md

        - If match → keep them visible.
        - If not → flip them back after short delay.
    - Track matched pairs.
+   - The more matched pairs, 'Score' should be higher.
+   - When press 'Restar' button, shuffle them all and start from begging.
    - End game when all pairs are found.